Holland Park

 Holland Park's population is slightly younger than the national pattern

-Holland Park's median age is nearly matching Greater Brisbane's average of 36 years, being close to Australia's median age of 38.
-Compared to Greater Brisbane, Holland Park has a higher concentration of residents aged 45-54 (15.5%) but fewer residents aged 25-34 (11.8%).
-Between the 2021 Census and present, the proportion of residents aged 15-24 has grown from 12.8% to 14.9%, while the proportion of residents aged 5-14 has declined from 14.9% to 13.7%.
-By 2041, demographic modeling suggests Holland Park's age profile will significantly evolve.
-The 85+ cohort is projected to grow by 97%, adding 208 residents to reach 422.
-Residents aged 65 and above will drive 61% of population growth, indicating trends in demographic aging.
-Conversely, the cohorts aged 15-24 and 0-4 are expected to experience population declines.
+Holland Park's median age is nearly 37 years, closely matching Greater Brisbane's average of 36 years and the Australian median of 38 years.
+Compared to Greater Brisbane, Holland Park has a higher proportion of residents aged 45-54 (15.5%) but fewer residents aged 25-34 (11.8%).
+Between the 2021 Census and the present, the 15-24 age group has increased from 12.8% to 14.9% of the population, while the 5-14 cohort has decreased from 14.9% to 13.7%.
+By 2041, demographic modeling suggests significant changes in Holland Park's age profile.
+The 85+ cohort is projected to grow by 97%, adding 208 residents to reach a total of 422.
+Residents aged 65 and above will drive 61% of population growth, reflecting broader demographic aging trends.
+Conversely, the 15-24 and 0-4 age groups are expected to experience population declines.

 Frequently Asked Questions - Age